ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-blog.md

 The monadic `do`-notation is used for sequencing JavaScript statements in a neat fashion.

-The first few lines probably look familiar to people how have written JavaScript before.
+The first few lines probably look familiar to people who have written JavaScript before.

     c # save